Wingysam/Christmas-Community/README.md

 TRUST_PROXY=loopback
 # Any theme from https://jenil.github.io/bulmaswatch
 BULMASWATCH=default
+# Set to false to disable update notices
+UPDATE_CHECK=true

 ## Wishlist Settings
 # Set to true to not allow users to have their own lists.
 You may want this for a birthday or wedding.